crander7/grow-fe/README.md

 yarn stop or yarn end
 ```
 yarn stop will stop the process. yarn end will stop it and delete it from pm2.

+## Usage
+In dev mode it is accessible from http://localhost:3000
+In production it is accessible from http://localhost:3001